UC Berkeley's cutting-edge symposium explored and addressed the latest developments around the intersection of art, finance, and law.

 Is Art an Asset Like Any Other?

-This session will examine the specifics of provenance, due diligence, art as an asset, and art finance.
+This session examined the specifics of provenance, due diligence, art as an asset, and art finance.

 Sophia Kinell, Phillips